-“Do you have an agenda or a list of topics you were going to discuss?”
+“Do you have an agenda or a list of topics you were going to discuss that I can see?”

 “Please remove those signs now & make sure you work directly with Sherry in planning your team meeting…who, what, where & when.

-That no one, including Sherry who happened to be sitting next to me at the regular 8:00 site managers’ meeting, knew where he was & what he was doing?)
+That no one, including Sherry who happened to be sitting next to me at the regular 8:00 site managers’ meeting, knew where the hell he was & what he was doing?!?

-Not sure I’ve ever been more angry or disappointed in one of my people before!
+Not sure I’ve ever been more angry or disappointed in one of my people ever before!

-Lo & behold, he decided to hold a meeting, right at 8:00 sharp, when his team started their shift…right as we opened the Branch Service Station gate…without Sherry knowing about it…without the Control Desk knowing about it (a manager must plan these things in advance so the phones could be appropriately covered during their absence)…and he didn’t have the foggiest idea that when you take 1/2 the staffing resources needed to handle incoming calls properly & in a timely fashion, without replacing them with other people, the business tends to explode right before your eyes!
+Lo & behold, he decided to hold a meeting, right at 8:00 sharp, when his team started their shift…right as we opened the Branch Service Station gate…without Sherry knowing about it…without the Control Desk knowing about it (a manager MUST plan these things in advance so the phones could be appropriately covered during their absence)…and he didn’t have the foggiest idea that when you take 1/2 the staffing resources needed to handle incoming calls, without replacing them with other people, the business tends to explode right before your eyes!

 In a call center, everything is closely tracked & measured so we’re able to properly plan for the right resources, and the right number of resources, to effectively & efficiently meet our forecasted call arrivals…by 15 minute-segments throughout the entire day.